The Knight in the Panther's Skin: Characters

 Although they take little action, the female characters, Tinatin and Nestan-Darejan are constantly present in thoughts of the knights and serve to give the narrative tension as a whole.
 Princesses, higher in social rank than their servant knights, are inspired by the Queen Tamar or reflect the fact that each of them is the sovereign in their own realm.
-Tinatin chooses her own husband which references Queen Tamar (who also chose her second husband) as her role as the sovereign. and her father Rostevan, ceding his throne to his daughter references King George III of Georgia who was succeeded by her daughter in 1178, after his death.
+Tinatin chooses her own husband which references Queen Tamar (who also chose her second husband) as her role as the sovereign. and her father Rostevan, ceding his throne to his daughter references King George III of Georgia who was succeeded by his daughter in 1178, after his death.

 Tinatin is a static character who leaves no time to the court of her father in Arabia.
 Nestan, a prisoner in distant regions, is also passive.
 But their confidence, righteousness, shows these two women being faithful and respective lovers.
 As for Patman, she is an altered representation of their type but an adulteress during the absence of her husband.
 Patman takes little account of family honor as she humiliates her husband on account of his bodily defects.
 Her character is true to life from the artistic point of view.
 Despite everything, she is capable of displaying both affection and sincere warmth peculiar to a woman.
 She spares no effort to save Nestan.
 It is very characteristic that when Patman learns of the purpose of Avtandil's journey, she makes no attempt to keep the man she loves at her side even for a short time.